robert-ancell/jpegsuite/README.md

 `32x32x8_cmyk_interleaved.jpg`
 The reference color image as above, but with a single scan interleaving each channel.

+`NxMx8_grayscale.jpg`
+Small images of sized 1x1 to 16x16.

 `32x32x8_comment.jpg`
 `32x32x8_comments.jpg`
 The reference grayscale image with one and two comments.